ayushsingh257/Cygnal/README.md

 - Performs reverse image searches via Google Lens and captures visual matches
 - Extracts emails from webpages and flags potentially sensitive ones (e.g. admin, support)
 - Extracts hidden metadata from PDF and image files (author, tool used, creation time)
+- Logs all analyst actions (tool used, input, result, timestamp)
+- Allows full session export as JSON or CSV for forensic tracking

 It then prints a clean report of what's present and what's missing.